OfficeDev/Outlook-Add-in-JavaScript-UseIdentityToken/README.md

 ## Build and debug ##
 The add-in will be activated on any email message in the user's Inbox.
 You can make it easier to test the add-in by sending one or more email messages to your test account before you run the sample.

-1. Open the solution in Visual Studio.
-If needed, install the required packages from the Package Manager Console (**Tools > NuGet Package Manager > Package Manager Console**):
-	- Install-Package EWS-Api-2.1
-	- Install-Package Microsoft.IdentityModel
-	- Install-Package Microsoft.Identity.Model.Extensions
-2. Make sure that  and press F5 to build the sample.
+1. Open the solution in Visual Studio, and press F5 to build the sample.
 2. Connect to an Exchange account by providing the email address and password for an Exchange 2013 server, and allow the server to configure the email account.
 3. In the browser, log on with the email account by entering the account name and password.
 4. Select a message in the Inbox, and click **Use Identity Token** in the add-in bar that renders above the message.